avisaharan/WEB701/docs/index.md

 ### For donors:
 1. Homepage: Showcasing the charities work, services offered, and guide on how future members can join.
 2. Register: Let donors register with the charity.
-3. DonateSpace: Let restaurants enter everyday leftover food details (free or at reduced price- whichever they want)
+3. DonateSpace: Let restaurants enter everydays excess food details (free or at reduced price)
 4. On backend- Linking the data of food entered by donors to the food ordered/received by the beneficiaries to keep track.

 ### For beneficiaries: